mikaelho/pythonista-gestures/README.md

 #### ` add_rotation(self, view, action)`

   Call `action` when a rotation gesture is recognized for the `view`.
+This is a continuous gesture.

   Handler `action` receives the following gesture-specific attributes in the `data` argument: